ndaneil/interactive-3d-screen/README.md

           "Draw&Wait part:", round((endtime - midtime) * 1000), "ms")
 ```

-That's all!
-We have completed the coding part.
+That's all! 🎉 We have completed the coding part.
 Let's see how our program runs!

 ## Running the code

 Now we are ready to run the code.
 You can find the full [source code linked to the guide](https://github.com/ndaneil/interactive-3d-screen).
-Make sure to select the ryzenai conda environment and run the script.
+Make sure to activate the ryzenai conda environment and run the script.
 You should see the checkerboard pattern in a large window and the webcam image with face detection on a separate, smaller window.
 You can use the space key to switch between the scenes and you can use the `f` key to enter fullscreen mode.

 <p align="center"><img src="./images/demo-working.png" width="80%"></p>